Financial Poise

 • The officer will tour and may want to photograph the company premises.

-• The officer will request payroll stubs for the foreign worker, W-2 forms and organizational charts related to the U.S. office and any foreign office, as relevant.
+• The officer will request payroll stubs for the foreign worker, W-2 forms, and organizational charts related to the US office and any foreign office, as relevant.

 • The officer may also request payroll stubs for any employees supervised by the foreign national employee.